isc-projects/kea/doc/sphinx/arm/classify.rst

     The ``pkt4_receive`` and ``pkt6_receive`` callouts are called here.

-6. When the ``early-global-reservations-lookup`` global parameter is configured to ``true`` global reservations are looked for and the 8, 9 and 10 steps are partially performed: the lookup is limited to global reservations, if one is found the ``KNOWN`` class is set but if none is found the ``UNKNOWN`` class is **not** set.
+6. When the ``early-global-reservations-lookup`` global parameter is configured to ``true``, the process looks global reservations and partially performs steps 8, 9, and 10.
+The lookup is limited to global reservations; if one is found the ``KNOWN`` class is set, but if none is found the ``UNKNOWN`` class is **not** set.

 7. A subnet is chosen, possibly based on the class information when